Chochi44/Game/readme.txt

-# Trash Collector
+# Trash Master

 ## Overview
-Trash Collector is an arcade game where you control a garbage truck across multiple lanes.
+Trash Master is an arcade game where you control a garbage truck across multiple lanes.
 Navigate through streets, collect trash to earn points, and avoid obstacles that end your cleaning spree.

 ## Game Features
 - Multi-lane gameplay environment with 7 total lanes: